nadif-hasan-purno/devtinder-punox-backend/homework.md

 - What is the use of "-g" while npm install
 - Difference between caret and tilde ( ^ vs ~ )

 - Initialize git
 - .gitignore
 - Create a remote repo on github
 - push all code to remote origin
 - Play with Routes and route extensions ex. /hello, /hello/2, /xyz
 - Order of these routes matters a lot.
 - Installed Postman app
 - made a workspace/collection > test Get API call
 - Write logic to handle Get, POST, PATCH, DELETE API calls and test them on Postman.
 - Explore Different kinds of Routing
 - USE of => [ ?, +, *, (), ] in the Routes
 - Use of REGEX in the routes [ /a/, /.*fly$/]
 - Reading the query params in the routes
 - Reading the dynamic routes

 - Multiple Route Handlers - Play with the code
 - next()
 - next function and errors along with res.send()
+- read more about MIDDLEWARE and How expressjs handles request behind the scene